sdw-online/postgres-dwh/dwh_pipelines/dwh_approach.md

 ## Data warehouse layer

 ### Macro tasks
-- Create fact and dimension tables
+- Create fact and dimension tables (dimensional modelling)
 - Create aggregated views using the fact and dimension tables
 - Document the code in each layer to reduce single point of failure risk
 - Conduct regular maintenance activities e.g. performance tuning, backups, system updates